 This course focuses on the project management methods necessary for successful execution, monitoring, control, and closing of enterprise projects.
 Students will identify and evaluate influential research in the areas of project execution, resource management, and process control.
 Topics include the processes, tools, and techniques essential to the completion of project work defined in the project management plan to satisfy the project specifications.

-This course addresses the concepts, theories, procedures, and methods of risk, cost, and schedule estimation and control relevant to projects and project management.
+This course addresses the concepts, theories, procedures, and methods of risk, cost, and schedule estimation and controls relevant to projects and project management.
 Students will identify and evaluate influential research in the areas of project risk, cost, and schedule estimating and control.
 The course covers the methods of developing project estimates during the planning stages and monitoring and controlling the relationships between project risk, cost, time, quality, and reliability of estimates, throughout the project lifecycle.

 This course provides the student with an opportunity to demonstrate that they have achieved the academic and practical knowledge of project management tools, techniques, and processes necessary for effective and efficient project management.
 In this course, students demonstrate their ability to integrate and utilize project management knowledge accumulated in prior coursework through the selection and completion of a course project.
 Students apply their knowledge by developing and presenting project justifications, a project management plan, and other project management artifacts that describe how to manage and complete the course project.